joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 ---
 layout: post
-title: Uncover the Power of Querying in SQL
+title: "Filters, Joins, Aggregations, and All That: A Guide to Querying in SQL"
 comments: true
 permalink: "power-querying-sql"
 ---